st-js/st-js/README.md

 The only dependency STJS requires at runtime is a small Javascript library (that basically provides the function to simulate inheritance in Javascript).
 That’s it!
 STJS imposes no java dependency, no visual component, no AJAX framework.
 You can feel free to use the Javascript libraries and components you like.
 We’d like to believe that if one day you’ll stop using STJS (!?), you just take the generated Javascript code and continue building your project.

 The Java code you write (with the purpose to generate Javascript) will not be executed as such.
 You can only use in this code the Java classes that have their Javascript counterpart when you launch it in your browser.
 So you CANNOT use typical Java classes like Java util or other JDK packages.

+Please note that you need a *Java 6* to have ST-JS compiling your projects.

 If we managed to convince you, please continue further for a few minutes tutorial.